 2. Recognise and celebrate the wins

 It is so important to recognise the things you have achieved in a day and set yourself ‘quick wins’.
-In my house we used to go around the dinner table and each say 1 good thing about the day, 1 thing you’re grateful for or 1 thing you have achieved.
+In my house, we used to go around the dinner table and each say one good thing about the day, one thing you’re grateful for or one thing you have achieved.
 Celebrate your own and celebrate the successes of others.
 This will help with keeping you feeling energised and motivated.